Cradle Cap and Gut Health: What’s the Relation?

 When your baby experiences cradle cap (the official term is seborrheic dermatitis), you probably don’t correlate the flakes and scales with gut health – after all, it is a skin condition, right?

 While cradle cap is a common condition that involves your baby’s scalp, those scaly patches may be the result of the gut flora.
-After all, when technically speaking, cradle cap is considered a yeast infection by definition.
+When technically speaking, cradle cap is considered a yeast infection by definition.

 But does gut health impact when babies get cradle cap?